igneus/lilygabc/README.md

 ## Project Status & Roadmap

-*Only rendering in modern notation supported so far, several fundamental features still missing.*
+*Early stage of development, several fundamental features still missing.*

 - [ ] render contents of gabc files in modern notation
 - [ ] fundamental support for the chant notation styles supported by LilyPond